 Report Coverage

 This report quantifies adoption by Type (Equipment, 63%; Software, 37%) and by Application (Competition, 48%; Training Center, 32%; Gymnasium, 14%; Others, 6%).
 It maps functionality such as photo-finish optics (used by 56% of certified tracks), RFID/UHF (51% of road/cross-country events), wind/laser integration (28% of sprint/jump sites), and cloud analytics (52% of new installs).
 Regional shares are allocated as North America 33%, Europe 29%, Asia-Pacific 30%, Middle East & Africa 8%, summing to 100%.
 Procurement emphasizes hardware-software bundles in 57% of bids and plug-and-play APIs in 41%.
-Wound Healing Care data fusion features in 43% of deployments, aligning timing splits with recovery and injury-prevention metrics for elite and academy programs.
+Performance data fusion features in 43% of deployments, aligning timing splits with recovery and injury-prevention metrics for elite and academy programs.

 |